 - Identify different pouching systems and select the most appropriate system for each type of ostomy/stoma.

 - Identify common peristomal skin complications and appropriate treatment interventions for protecting the skin.

 - Identify occupation-based treatment interventions for each basic activity of daily living as it relates to ostomy care.

 Occupational Therapists & Occupational Therapy Assistants: AppleTree CEU is an AOTA approved provider - Provider #0000000033.
 This course is approved for 1.0 contact hours or 0.10 AOTA CEUs - Course ID 00381.
 This course contains beginner level content and is classified under both Domain of OT and Occupational Therapy Process.

 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.

 Registered Nurses & Licensed Vocational Nurses: AppleTree CEU, LLC is approved as a provider of nursing continuing professional development by Louisiana State Nurses Association Approver Unit, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
 LSNA Provider No. 4003249.
 This activity provides 1.0 contact hour of credit.
 To receive contact hours, you must attend the entire education, complete a post-test with a score of 80% or higher and completion of evaluation form.

-Check back soon for the course schedule in 2022!
 If you would like to host a private course, please contact us!

 11:30 am Registration